|

 drives /?

 The program is very handy for people with DOS networks, or just a lot of disk drives.
-The information shown is the drive letter, volume name, maximum capacity, and free space.

 Click here to download DRIVES version 2.00 (10,665 bytes)